Godson-OG/Godson-OG-DataCamp-Associate-Certification/README.md

 Here you'd be given a dataset to clean/validate, analyze and visualize your results.
 The upside is that you can use any tool like SQL and Excel, Python and so on.
 I personally used Python because I was very comfortable and confident using it as an analysis and visualization tool.

-For a guide, you're free to use my project which is available here, but don't forget to give me a shout-out and a thumbs-up.
+For a guide, you're free to use my project which is available <a href="https://github.com/Godson-OG/Godson-OG-DataCamp-Associate-Certification/blob/main/notebook.ipynb">here</a>, but don't forget to give me a shout-out and a thumbs-up.
 Keep Vizzing